Best High Back Booster Seats Reviewed and Compared

 We often get a lot of the same questions about these seats, so we’ve compiled a list of the top most frequently asked questions to give you a better idea of what you should be looking for in terms of the best boosters and also to answer any other questions you may have.
 Check it out!

-Q: When should children transition from a car seat to a booster seat?
+Q: When should children transition from a children car seat to a booster one?

-A: You need to wait until your child is a certain age, height and weight before they can transition into a high back booster seat.
+A: You need to wait until your daughter or son is a certain age, height and weight before they can transition into a high back booster seat.
 Remember that rules and regulations may vary from state to state.
-But in general, your child needs to be at least 4 years old before they can be transitioned to a booster seat.
-And in addition, they need to weigh at least 40 pounds, or they need to be tall enough so that their shoulders go higher than the straps for the harnesses in their car seat.
+But in general, your child needs to be at least aged 4 before they can be transitioned to a booster one.
+And in addition, they need to weigh at least 40 pounds, or must be tall enough so that their shoulders go higher than the straps for the harnesses in their car seat.

 It may be tempting to move your child into a high back booster seat as soon as possible, but the best course of action is to wait until it is absolutely necessary to move them.
 Car seats are by far the best option if children fit them safely.

 Finally, remember that it is important that your children do not sit in the front seat of the car until they are older and taller.
 This is because the head and neck of children who are shorter would be right at the angle that the airbag might hit them squarely.
 This could cause head, neck or spine damage or even a fatality.